-The Authority also has a revolving, unsecured, bank line of credit for borrowings of up to \$30,000,000.
+As of December 31, 1996, the Authority also had a revolving, unsecured, bank line of credit for borrowings of up to \$30,000,000.
 Amounts drawn under the agreement bear interest at .70% per annum above the fixed LIBOR rate.
-The line of credit matures on June 30, 1997, but may be extended upon written request of the Authority and at the sole discretion of the bank.
-At December 31, 1996 and 1995, the outstanding borrowings under this agreement were \$2,902,000 and \$25,597,000, respectively.
+The line of credit matured on June 30, 1997.
+At December 31, 1996, the outstanding borrowings under this agreement were \$2,902,000.

 The Authority has issued certain conduit Multi-Family Housing Revenue Bonds and Industrial Development Bonds, the proceeds of which were made available to various developers and corporations for rental housing and commercial purposes.
+As of December 31, 1997, \$158,960,000 and \$18,100,000, respectively, of these bonds were outstanding.
 As of December 31, 1996, \$159,060,000 and \$16,645,000, respectively, of these bonds were outstanding.
-As of December 31, 1995, \$132,005,000 and \$9,330,000, respectively, of these bonds were outstanding.
 The bonds are payable solely from amounts received by the trustees from the revenue earned by the developers and corporations.
-Loan and corresponding debt service payments are guaranteed by an irrevocable direct-pay letter of credit, or other credit enhancement arrangements.
+Loan and corresponding debt service payments are guaranteed by irrevocable direct-pay letters of credit, or other credit enhancement arrangements.
 The faith and credit of the Authority is not pledged for the payment of the principal or interest on the bonds.
 Accordingly, these obligations are excluded from the Authority's financial statements.